Current initiatives include:-

 Through the Borderlands Place Programme Northumberland County Council intend to target investment in places that will help boost economic activity across the region, recognising the importance of smaller rural towns to the local economy.
 Haltwhistle is part of this programme and is developing a Town Investment Plan to be able to secure up to £3m of investment from the Borderlands Place Programme.

 A Haltwhistle Board has been set up to work with Northumberland County Council with respect to this opportunity.
-The Board includes representatives from Northiumberland County Council, Haltwhistle Town Council, Haltwhistle Partnership, Haltwhistle Chamber of Trade, Young & Sweet, Haltwhistle Swimming and Leisure Centre, Hadrain's Wall World Heritage Site, Berry Global, Agma and Kilfrost.
+The Board includes representatives from Northumberland County Council, Haltwhistle Town Council, Haltwhistle Partnership, Haltwhistle Chamber of Trade, Young & Sweet, Haltwhistle Swimming and Leisure Centre, Hadrain's Wall World Heritage Site, Berry Global, Agma and Kilfrost.

 Community Climate Action Plan

 A Community Climate Action Plan for Haltwhistle and district has now been submitted to Northumberland County Council as part of the Community Climate Action Pilot Project.
-You can view the plan which was written by NCC with project detail provided by the Haltwhistle Partnership and partner organisations here.
+You can view the plan which was written by NCC with project detail provided by the Haltwhistle Partnership and partner organisations here

 Innovative Ebike hub at Haltwhistle Station